-This two-year pathway is designed for students who wish to complete an Associate of Arts - Direct Transfer Agreement degree with a concentration in Communication Studies.
+This two-year pathway is designed for students who wish to complete an Associate of Arts degree with a concentration in Environmental Studies.
+Environmental studies students receive a foundation in the natural sciences but focus more of their studies on the social sciences, policy studies, environmental design, and the humanities.
 (Read program QR code to see more)